thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 {: id="ts-service-address" }
 ### ThoughtSpot service address
-DNS name of the load balancer _front-end_ for multi-node ThoughtSpot clusters, or of the ThoughtSpot _server_ for a single-node ThoughtSpot cluster.
-If you do not have the DNS name, you can use the front-end IP address.
-Using the DNS name instead of the IP address is a best practice.
+DNS name of the load balancer _front-end_ for multi-node ThoughtSpot clusters, or of ThoughtSpot _server_ For single-node ThoughtSpot cluster.

 {: id="ts-service-port" }
 ### Service port